Chapter 2: Intermediate Python#

 (1.01, 4.0, 5.39)

-Therefore, the above assignments are an equivalent of the following code.
+Therefore, the above assignments are an equivalent to the following code.

 (H, He, Li) = (1.01, 4.00, 5.39)